The Golden Retriever: thinking about getting a Golden Retriever?

 When considering the lifetime cost of owning a Golden Retriever, remember to take into account:

 As a rough guide, allow between £100 and £120 a month to cover the ongoing costs of owning a Golden Retriever.
+Our vets have drawn up this handy guide to save dog owners money.

 Need more info?